Surviving the World

 About & FAQ

-Surviving the World began on May 31, 2008 at the Fred Paulson Institute in Wincheck City, Pennsylvania (a fake college name and location used in place of Cornell University in Ithaca so that certain advisors would not discover the site), was temporarily based out of a basement storage closet in Sharpe Valley, MD (another fake location name, necessary because of a government contract), is currently located at a college in Massachusetts (an actual location and actual state name), and hopes to run for several years to come.
+Surviving the World began on May 31, 2008 at the Fred Paulson Institute in Wincheck City, Pennsylvania (a fake college name and location used in place of Cornell University in Ithaca so that certain advisors would not discover the site), was temporarily based out of a basement storage closet in Sharpe Valley, MD (another fake location name, necessary because of a government contract with NIST), is currently located at Northeastern University in Massachusetts (an actual location and actual state name), and hopes to run for several years to come.

 Q: What is Surviving the World?

 A: Surviving the World is a webcomic focusing on all shades of life, from science to literature, politics to sports, romance to religion, and everything else in between.